Last Updated: Jan. 7, 2021

 MYTH: Direct Deposit delayed economic impact payments (EIPs).

-FACT: The IRS selected April 15 to be the first “payday” for depositing stimulus money into individual accounts.
+FACT: After the passage of the CARES Act, the IRS selected April 15 to be the first “payday” for depositing stimulus money into individual accounts.
 That is exactly what the modern ACH Network did, delivering all 81 million of these payments on time, exactly as the IRS instructed.
-The ACH Network followed the payment instructions provided by the IRS.
+After passage of the second stimulus bill in late December, the ACH Network delivered more than 100 million payments on January 4, the day selected by the IRS.
+In both instances, the ACH Network followed the payment instructions provided by the IRS.
 Had the government wanted the funds available earlier, it could have issued different instructions, which the ACH Network and financial institutions would have followed.
 Most of the processing time involved determining eligibility and collecting information about who to pay and where to send the funds; using a particular payment method does not affect the time required for these steps.

 MYTH: Instant payments would have made funds available to citizens faster than Direct Deposit.

 FACT: The IRS (as payer) controls the date that payments are to be made available to citizens.
 The IRS instructed funds be made available on April 15, and banks and credit unions did just that, early in the morning on that day.
 Had the IRS used instant payments, if the instructions were the same, the outcome would have been the same.

 MYTH: Instant payments would eliminate the need to send checks to millions of people who don’t have bank accounts.

 FACT: This is false.
 To receive an instant payment, a person would need a bank account in which to receive the funds.